 Prior to BSC, Schnitzer was on staff at Massachusetts General Hospital as an attending pediatric surgeon, with a joint appointment at the Shriners Hospital for Children burn center and a faculty position at Harvard Medical School.

-In recognition of his work on the COVID-19 Healthcare Coalition and his leadership of the MITRE independent R&D program, WashingtonExec named Schnitzer its 2020 Healthcare Industry Executive of the Year.
-The award recognizes executives fostering innovation for the federal government.
+In 2023, Schnitzer was named to the FCW list of Fed100 for going above and beyond in support of federal IT over the past year.
+In 2020, WashingtonExec named Schnitzer its 2020 Healthcare Industry Executive of the Year in recognition of his work on the COVID-19 Healthcare Coalition and his leadership of the MITRE independent R&D program.
+That award recognizes executives fostering innovation for the federal government.

 Schnitzer received a B.S. degree in chemical engineering from Worcester Polytechnic Institute, a Ph.D. in chemical engineering from MIT, and an M.D. from Harvard Medical School.
 He is board certified and re-certified in surgery and pediatric surgery.